emersonrp/wxpymoo/README.md

 ##Guiding thoughts
 * Monospaced fonts and line-based terminal output are not mutually incompatible with intuitive, pleasant UIs.
 * There are many wheels out there that have been invented well already.
 My MOO client doesn't need its own built-in text editor.
 Lather, rinse, repeat.
 * Nobody's living on a shell account on a VMS machine.
 The MOO doesn't need to be a black-and-white culdesac.
 There are dozens of interesting things a MOO client could do, connected to the 21st-century Internet, that I haven't thought of yet.
 Detect chat in a different language and offer to translate?
 Tweet you when your friends log on?
 Display Google Maps for a MOO that knows how to host that?
-Who knows.
+Who knows?

 ##Dependencies
 * [Python](http://www.python.org) 2.7